-There's nothing quite so historicaly amusing and rather endearing as the sort of eccentric nobleman (and noblewomen) that England seems to specialise in.
+There's nothing quite so historically amusing and rather endearing as the sort of eccentric nobleman (and noblewomen) that England seems to specialise in.
 I was reading 'Secret Britain', edited by Antonia Hebbert for the AA, yesterday, and ran across a reference to the Harpur-Crewe family of Calke Abbey, who rather take the cake for eccentricity.

 Calke Abbey is an early 18th century stately home built on the ruins of a medieval priory, located near Ticknall, Derbyshire.
 It was built by John Harpur, and successive generations of Harpurs and Crewes created a reputation for reclusiveness.
 They were hoarders, and never threw away anything, and never altered their state rooms, with the result that Calke Abbey seems lost in a time warp.
-Indeed, a few decades ago a centuries old bed hanging was found in the abbey, still stored in its original unopened packing case.
+Indeed, a few decades ago a centuries-old bed hanging was found in the abbey, still stored in its original unopened packing case.

-Sir Vauncey did not speak to his own daughers, who lived at Calke Abbey with him.
+Sir Vauncey did not speak to his own daughters, who lived at Calke Abbey with him.
 Rather, he communicated by way of handwritten notes, sometimes delivered on a silver platter by footmen, and sometimes delivered by post.

 I'll bet the dinner table was an interesting place to be at Calke Abbey!
 I feel much better about my own entirely lovable, slightly bizarre, and occasionally dysfunctional extended family!